mconnor/isolate-scope/README.md

 # angular-seed — the seed for AngularJS apps

+I'm using the angular-seed repo to play around with AngularJS routing.

+Mike Connor

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.